Carlsbad CA Collaborative Marital or Partnership Dissolution Attorneys Reach Equitable Resolutions

 Mediation or private judging are alternative routes for resolving dissolution and the associated issues, allowing a couple to reach an agreement in a private, calm, cooperative and nonadversarial environment.
 Mediation has the added benefit of being confidential.
 Both parties and their attorneys commit to a cooperative and efficient settlement process.

-Established in 1993, Silverman & Silverman, Attorneys at Law, concentrates exclusively on Family Court-law issues.
+Established in 1993, Silverman Family Law, APC, concentrates exclusively on Family Court-law issues.
 Our goal is to obtain the best possible terms in your divorce in the most efficient and least stressful manner.
 If it is right for your circumstances, we recommend the nontraditional and alternative methods for reaching a resolution on any or all issues in the dissolution, including the final settlement.

 Our commitment to the collaborative law process